 FIP Advocates and Champions

-FIP Advocates and Champions Canada is a group dedicated to providing help, support and hope for those facing this diagnosis.
-Though once a completely fatal disease, there is now a treatment and cure!
-We have all gone through this experience with our own kitties and been able to cure them with what many veterinarians are now calling "a miracle."
+FIP Advocates and Champions Canada is an organization dedicated to providing help, support and hope for those facing this diagnosis.
+Though once a completely fatal disease, there is now a highly effective treatment and cure!

 Partnered closely with veterinarians, experienced treatment advisors worldwide and pet parents, we are committed to connecting parents with safe and affordable treatment options, advocating for the cats and their parents and helping advance knowledge about FIP and its treatment.